SphericalLabs/OpenSoundLab/Docs/developer-notes.md

 ### Setup Quest Link

 *   Quest Link only works on x64 Windows systems
-*   Download the Oculus app
+*   Download the Meta Quest Link app
-*   Log into the Oculus app with your Meta user
+*   Log into the Meta Quest Link app with your Meta user
 *   Connect your Meta Quest headset

 ### Quest Link not working